jointogetherhq/jointogether.online/index.markdown

 Put simply, we're **100% focused on building the gold standard online joining experience for unions**.
 Every union has its own unique needs and requirements.
 We work with you and your team to tailor the perfect online joining experience for you and your members.

-## Ten reasons to use Join Together
+Here are ten reasons your union needs a Join Together online join:

 ### 1. Online join that is optimised to get you more members